henrik7264/PY_Actors/README.md

 ```

 ## Using the ReSyAct library in your own project.
-OK, now to the more fun part of using the ReSyAct library.
-The following sections describe messages, actors, schedulers, timers and state machines.
-As the library expands new features will be added.
+Now to the more fun part of using the ReSyAct library.

 ### Project setup (Python)
 There is currently no installation packages for the ReSyAct library.
 The code is simply indented to be included directly in your project.
-Copy the lib_actors folder directly into your project and start to create new actors:
+Copy the lib_actors folder directly into your project and start to create new actors as described below:

 ```bash
 YouProject/